Medium modification of pion production in low energy Au+Au collisions: Comparison with Experimental Data

 \section{Comparison with Experimental Data}

 We compare our calculations to two experiments, namely HADES \cite{HADES:2020ver} and FOPI \cite{FOPI:2004orn,FOPI:2010xrt}.
-The pion yields by HADES started our investigation and their dielectrons are also a good benchmark test for our model.
-The FOPI collaboration measured pions and protons, the latter provide an excellent method to calibrate mean-field potentials.
+The pion yields by HADES provided the original motivation for our study, and their dielectrons serve as a good benchmark for our transport model, in addition.
+The FOPI collaboration measured pions and protons, whereby especially the latter are ideally suited to calibrate the mean-field potentials.